Teachings of the Eagle Feather, part 28: Path of the Sun Dancer

 Giizis-niimi'idiwin is believed to have been originated with the Nakawē-Ojibwe Anishinaabeg Nation (Anihšināpē) of the northern High Plains, and, from there on out, to have spread south and west to a great variety of Native Nations of the western Great Plains.
 In the ceremony, which is usually held at the peak of the summer seasons in the moon when the chokecherry bushes are ripe, Migizi the white-headed (bald) eagle plays a crucial role as facilitator of communication between man and the spirit world.

-The Sun Dance – also called, depending on the region and spiritual context, Thirst Dance (or Rain Dance) and Warrior Dance – is basically an ultimate test of body, mind, and spirit.
+The Sun Dance – also called, depending on the region and spiritual context, Nibaagweshimowin (Thirst Dance or Rain Dance) and Ogichidaa Niimi'idiwin (Warrior Dance) – is basically an ultimate test of body, mind, and spirit.
 The ceremony is set up in a circular structure, the Sun Dance Lodge, with shade for the people that support the Sun Dancers who dance around the Sun Dance Tree, a forked pole usually made of a male azaadi (a poplar or cottonwood tree) that stands in the center of the circular enclosed dance area.
 The Tree of Life is symbolic of Creation.
-The lodge is always built in a circle with the entry facing east, signifying the coming of light.
+The lodge is always built in a circle with the entry facing east, signifying the coming of light, or south, signifying the direction from where the life-bringing rains comes.
 At the top of it sits the Thunderbird nest, for it is the Sacred Thunderbird as represented by Migizi, the white-headed eagle, who is the messenger for prayers sent to GICHI-MANIDOO.
 Bizhiki, the bison, is honored by the placing of specific parts of its body at the base of the tree.
 During the sun dance, the participating dancers face the azaadi tree with their eyes on the Thunderbird nest; they will continue until dusk of the final day, dancing and saying prayers for the good of inoodewiziwin (family), daawin (community), and gookomisinaan (Mother Earth).
 Afterward there is always gift-giving and a traditional feast.

-Giizis-niimi'idiwin includes dances and songs passed down through many generations, a madoodiswan (sweatlodge ceremony) preceding the actual Sun Dance ceremony, the use of the Grandfather Drum, a sacred fire, a pipe ceremony, fasting from food and water before participating in the dance, and, in some cases, the ceremonial piercing of skin and a trial of physical endurance.
+Giizis-niimi'idiwin includes dances and songs passed down through many generations, a madoodiswan (sweatlodge ceremony) preceding the actual Sun Dance ceremony, the use of the Grandfather Drum, a sacred fire, a pipe ceremony, fasting from food and water before participating in the dance, and, in some cases, the ceremonial piercing of skin.
+The latter, as it is an ultimate trial of physical endurance, is the ultimate form of sacrifice we as human beings can possibly offer to the Universe.
 The Sun Dance is also a time for self-reflection and waaseyaabindam (having visions).
-Dancers do not take part in it voluntarily but as the result of a dream or a vision.
+Dancers only take part in it as the result of a dream or a vision, and never just randomly.

 During the Sun-Dance it was tradition for each dancer to blow on a whistle made from the wing bone of an Eagle.
 Making the sound of an Eagle cry.
 Always keeping time with the drum.
 The whistle is painted with colored dots and lines to represent the remarkable perception of the Eagle.
 There is also a beautiful feather attached to the end of the whistle.
 The feather blew back and forth representing the breath of life. ''In an Eagle there is all the wisdom of the world'' (Source: Lame deer and Erdoes, 1972)